 Where to Start on Eater Philly’s Best Maps

 Eater Philly is the place to go for frequently updated guides about everything from the most exciting restaurants, cafes, and pop-ups offering takeout, delivery, indoor and outdoor dining.
-Try out our latest favorites or take in the view with a citywide special (a shot and a beer) at the best rooftop bars.
+Try out our latest favorites or take in the view with a citywide special (a shot and a beer) at the best rooftop bars or a fancy cocktail at our essential cocktail bars.
 Short on time?
 Here are some of the top destinations on Eater’s most popular maps.

-Hottest Restaurants: Among the hottest new restaurants in Philly, Down North is bringing Detroit-style pizza and hot wings to Strawberry Mansion with an admirable mission on the side: to end mass incarceration.
-The Wayward, down the street from City Hall, offers a luxe seafood tower and American brasserie fare on the ground floor of the Canopy Hotel.
+Hottest Restaurants: Among the hottest new restaurants in Philly, Honeysuckle Provisions is bringing turnip hoagies and cooking from Afrocentric foodways to West Philly.
 Don’t miss the strong Vietnamese coffees and excellent banh mi lunch at Càphê Roasters.
 The ube macarons at Tambayan in Reading Terminal Market are practically perfect.
-La Chinesca on Spring Garden Street has refreshing palomas and fried green peppers.
 Salam Cafe in the oft-forgotten Northwest part of the city has fir-fir breakfast and Mediterranean platters for dinner.
 The younger sibling restaurant to Middle Child, this city’s beloved sandwich luncheonette, has a full bar and a giant chicken Milanese for when you’re trying to have a little fun.
+Mish Mish, started by one of Philly’s long-standing food writers, is casual and fun for a low-key dinner.
+Pietramala is the vegan restaurant to beat all vegan restaurants — everything there is just so damn good.

 Essential Restaurants: Since eating at all 38 essential restaurants in Philly in one fell swoop isn’t an option, you can’t go wrong with Gabriella’s Vietnam in East Passyunk for the open-faced dumplings and perfect gourd-steamed branzino with vermicelli noodles.
 South Jazz Kitchen in the Spring Garden area is the destination for great jazz sets, and the mac and cheese, gumbo, and fried chicken are real knockouts.
-Near the iconic Italian Market, Kalaya specializes in spicy southern Thai dishes — you can even bring their red and green curry pastes home, if you swing by Kalaya Thai Market down the street.
+Jerk chicken at Jamaican D’s on Chelten Avenue will change your life.
 You can also never go wrong with an empanada or alfajor from Jezabel’s Argentine Café.
 The water ice at Siddiq’s will keep you cool during the insanely hot months.
-Plan a date night at Friday Saturday Sunday, pick up a jerk chicken platter at Jamaican D’s, eat excellent Neapolitan sourdough pizza at Eeva, and don’t forget the thousand-layer bread at Rangoon.
+Plan a date night at Friday Saturday Sunday, pick up a jerk chicken platter at Jamaican D’s, eat excellent Neapolitan sourdough pizza at Eeva, and don’t forget French-inspired pastries at Machine Shop Boulangerie.

 Bars: From neighborhood dives to candlelit cocktail spots, it’s not hard to find a bar in Philly.
 Want to bring a libation home?
 Try the proliferation of bottle shops popping up everywhere.
 There are even local table wines being made in Kensington that are truly not to miss.
 Try the iconic Tattooed Mom for their signature pickletini.
 In the warmer months (or cooler ones, if you’re brave), outdoor drinking on a rooftop or patio or in a beer garden is the thing to do, or cool off with a frozen cocktail.
 In fall, look forward to getting cozy inside a bar with a fireplace.